thebrumby/HotWalletClaimer/README.md

 # Your automated assistant for Telegram mini-app games!

-Supporting 12 crypto-based games Telegram mini-apps.
+Supporting 7 crypto-based games, from popular Telegram mini-apps.
 Automate claims and track their status.
 For a full list of supported games and launch commands, visit: [Launch Commands](https://github.com/thebrumby/HotWalletClaimer/blob/main/docs/LAUNCHCOMMANDS.md).

 ---